canonical/sphinx-docs-starter-pack/docs/how-to/optional-customisation/bridge-project-and-docs-builds.rst

 Merged virtual environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To merge virtual environments, you make the main ``setup`` target handle both development and docs packages, and enumerate all docs packages in ``pyproject.toml``.

-By adding dependency groups, the docs packages, plus any custom Sphinx extensions, can be managed by the main build and stored in one virtual environment.
-The result will be three dependency groups in ``pyproject.toml``:
+To merge virtual environments, the ``setup`` target must handle both development and docs packages, and enumerate all docs packages in ``pyproject.toml``.
+Your project will also need dependency groups to organize the packages.
+The result will be one virtual environment fed by three dependency groups in ``pyproject.toml``:

 - ``dev`` for development builds
+- ``docs-starter-pack`` for the core docs packages set by the starter pack
 - ``docs`` for extra docs packages that your project needs
-- ``docs-starter-pack`` for the core docs packages set by the starter pack

-First, add these dependency groups, and make the docs dependencies include the starter pack packages:
+First, add the dependency groups.
+The docs group should depend on the Starter Pack
+group:

 .. code-block:: toml
     :caption: pyproject.toml